Tada-124880/NLP_2025_AIT/a3_Make_Your_Own_Machine_Translation_Language/README.md

 The vocabularies are built from the training dataset by iterating over the data and collecting the tokens.
 Special symbols are included at the start of the vocabulary to ensure they are treated appropriately during training.

 ### 5. **Setting Default Indices**
-After building the vocabulary, you set the default index for out-of-vocabulary (OOV) tokens.
+After building the vocabulary, we set the default index for out-of-vocabulary (OOV) tokens.
 This ensures that any token not present in the vocabulary will be mapped to `<unk>`:

 ```python
 for ln in [SRC_LANGUAGE, TRG_LANGUAGE]: